Univ-Wyo-Education/S21-4010/Lect/09/Lect-09.md

 This is the basic idea of TLS 1.3, the underlying system for HTTPS.
 TLS adds the additional validation that the keys are checked in a hierarchy with a signature where the signature can be validated to be from a certain source.
 This is the "hierarchy of Trust" and why we trust the TLS to be from the original domain.

+# RSA is easy to understand.

+RSA even has articles [on it in the Atlantic Magazine](https://www.theatlantic.com/magazine/archive/2002/09/a-primer-on-public-key-encryption/302574/).

+You can get it down to a simple set of explanations with just some math.

+The security is based on factoring of large numbers.  *Mathematicians consider factoring to be a difficult` problem.*   I find the general understatement of 'difficult to be very funny.

+Another good source [is Cloudflare's primer on EC]https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) - and I have taken the 2 animations from them.

+EC is used as the system in Bitcoin, Ethereum and most other blockchains.

 # EC and ECDSA Encryption